-This pretty, dry-country antelope is similar in appearance to the greater kudu, but much smaller and more heavily striped (greater kudu have between six and ten stripes; lesser kudu have eleven to fourteen).
+This dry-country antelope is similar to the greater kudu but much smaller and more heavily striped; the greater kudu has between six and ten stripes; the lesser kudu has eleven to fourteen.

-Lesser kudu reside in the arid and semi-arid areas of northeastern Africa, including parts of Ethiopia, Somalia, Kenya, Sudan, Uganda (in Pian Upe) and Tanzania.
-Scrublands and woodlands make up the majority of this territory primarily avoiding open spaces and long grasses.
-This species has been documented at 5,700 feet (1740 meters) near Mount Kilimanjaro.
+Scrublands and woodlands comprise most of this territory, primarily avoiding open spaces and long grasses.
+This species has been documented foraging at 5,700 feet (1740 meters) near Mount Kilimanjaro.

 Females form groups of two or three, but males generally remain solitary, occasionally forming small bachelor groups.
-Territorial behavior is nonexistent; no real hierarchical groups have been documented, and fighting only occurs rarely, usually around mating time.
+However, territorial behaviour is nonexistent; no natural hierarchical groups have been documented, and there is rare fighting, usually around mating time.